bishal4965/RAG-Chatbot-with-Langchain/README.md

-# RAG Chatbot with Appointment Booking
+# RAG Chatbot using Langchain with Appointment Booking Feature

 This is a Streamlit-based chatbot that can: